finn-stainton/finn-stainton.github.io/docs/Projects/Flinder.md

 # Flinder (Flatmate Finder React App)

 Flinder is a social media app that helps you find your ideal flatmate based on their personality and living preferences.
 Either you can be a Flatee (a person who looks for a flat to stay in), or a Flat (a person looking for a flatmate to fill in the spot).
 This was a university project from Software Development Practice paper of which I gained an A- grade.
+Have a read below then check out the [code](https://www.github.com/finn-stainton/flinder)

 ## Features